-The Common Criteria Protection Profile Electronic Passport using Standard Inspection Procedure with PACE (ePass_PACE PP), Version 0.92 [6] defines the functional and assurance requirements for an electronic identification document.
-The Target of Evaluation (TOE) defined in the PP [6] is an electronic passport representing a contactless smart card programmed according to the Technical Guideline TR-03110, Version 2.03 [8].
-The major scope of an electronic passport is to be a means which a traveller can present to the inspection system for proving his or her identity.
-This may happen through conscious presenting of the electronic passport to authorities.
+The Common Criteria Protection Profile Electronic Residence Permit Card (RP_Card PP), Version 1.0 [6] is established by the Bundesamt für Sicherheit in der Informationstechnik as a basis for the development of Security Targets in order to perform a certification of an IT-product, the Target of Evaluation (TOE).
+It defines the functional and assurance requirements for an electronic identification document.
+The TOE defined in the PP representing a contactless Smart Card is programmed according to Technical Guideline TR-03110, Version 2.03 [8] and compliant to the EU - Residence Permit Specification [9].
+The major scope of an electronic identification document is to be a means which a traveller can present to the inspection system for proving his or her identity.
+This may happen with help of a digital signature, the usage of the traveller's PIN or just a conscious presentation to authorities.

-The TOE shall comprise at least the circuitry of the contactless chip including all IC dedicated software being active in the operational phase of the TOE (the integrated circuit, IC), the IC Embedded Software (operating system), the ePassport application and the associated guidance documentation.
+The TOE shall comprise at least the circuitry of the contactless chip including all IC dedicated software being active in the operational phase of the TOE (the integrated circuit, IC), the IC Embedded Software (operating system), the ePassport, the eID and, optionally, the eSign applications and the associated guidance documentation.

-The life cycle phases for the current TOE are development, manufacturing, card issuing and finally, operational use.
-Operational use of the TOE is explicitly in focus of the current ePass PACE PP.
+The life phases for the current TOE are development, manufacturing, card issuing and, finally, operational use.
+Operational use of the TOE is explicitly in focus of the current RP Card PP.

 The assets to be protected by a TOE claiming conformance to this PP are defined in the Protection Profile [6], chapter 3.1.
-Based on these assets the security environment is defined in terms of Threats and Organisational Security Policies.
-This is outlined in the Protection Profile [6], chapter 3.2 and 3.3.
+Based on these assets the security environment is defined in terms of Assumptions, Threats and Organisational Security Policies.
+This is outlined in the Protection Profile [6], chapter 3.2, 3.3 and 3.4.

-These Threats and Organisational Security Policies are split into Security Objectives to be fulfilled by a TOE claiming conformance to this PP and Security Objectives to be fulfilled by the operational environment of a TOE claiming conformance to this PP. These objectives are outlined in the PP [6], chapter 4.1 and 4.2.
+The Assumptions, Threats and Organisational Security Policies are split into Security Objectives to be fulfilled by a TOE claiming conformance to this PP and Security Objectives to be fulfilled by the operational environment of a TOE claiming conformance to this PP. The Objectives are outlined in the PP [6], chapter 4.1 and 4.2.